 Table I

 To measure abundance and presence of bacteria we utilized conventional Polymerase Chain Reaction (PCR) and agarose gel.
 We selected primers developed in other studies for the detection of bacteria from fecal samples (Rinttilä 2011) Table II.
 The most common technique to quantify bacteria from feces uses 16S-RNA targeted primers (Walter 2001) and many studies rely on real-time PCR.
 PCR reaction was 25 µL composed of 12.5 µL of GoTaq Green buffer, 1 µL of forward primer, 1µL of reverse primer, 2 µL of DNA template, and 8.5 µL of nuclease free water.
-The cycles were run as follows: Denaturation at 95° for 5 min. one cycle, the maturation at 95° for 30 seconds for 40 cycles, annealing at the temperature prescribed for each primer between 55° and 63° for 30 seconds, extension at 72° for 90 seconds, and final extension at 72° for 3 min. for one cycle.
+The cycles were run as follows: Initial Denaturation at 95° for 5 min, then, [denaturation at 95° for 30 seconds, annealing at the temperature prescribed for each primer between 55° and 63° for 30 seconds, extension at 72° for 90 seconds ] (40 cycles).
+A final extension step at 72° for 3 min. was performed

 The PCR products were then run in agarose gel with TAE buffer and 7 µL 100bp ladder with 20 µL of PCR sample, and run at 100v for one hour.